-Winners of the 2018 Royal Over-Seas League competition and the 2019 Bordeaux competition, the Marmen Quartet is emerging as one of the most interesting voices on the scene.
+Winner of the 2018 Royal Over-Seas League competition, the 2019 Bordeaux competition, and the 2019 Banff competition, the Marmen Quartet is emerging as one of the most interesting voices on the scene.
 It won Second Prize at the 8th International Joseph Joachim Chamber Music Competition, as well as the Special Prize for the best interpretation of a contemporary work (Four Quarters by Thomas Adès).
 Founded in 2013 at the Royal College of Music, London, the Marmen Quartet consists of Johannes Marmen (violin), Ricky Gore (violin), Bryony Gibson-Cornish (viola) and Steffan Morris (cello).

 As the current holder of the Guildhall School of Music String Quartet Fellowship, it is based in London where it studies with Simon Rowland-Jones and John Myerscough.
 The members are also completing a Master of Chamber Music with Oliver Wille at the Hochschule für Musik, Theater und Medien Hannover.
 During 2015-17 the quartet was the inaugural winner of Music In The Round’s “Bridge” Scheme, which supported concerts in the north of England and mentoring with the late Peter Cropper.